-Notes in the log that were entered the following year about the conditions at the school, about it the building being drafty and difficult to heat and keep warm; that combined with the low numbers attending, must have played an important role in its eventual closure.
+Notes in the log that were entered the following year about the conditions at the school, about the building being drafty and difficult to heat and keep warm; that combined with the low numbers attending, must have played an important role in its eventual closure.
 But the education continued as normal with two school trips in the summer of 1968 to Cirencester and Chedworth Roman Villa, then in June to Bourton-on-the-Water and the Model Village.
 An open evening for parents in July of that year continued with many comments on the progressive methods of teaching used during the previous two terms.

 In 1969, Miss Lancaster, the school meals organiser, mentioned that with 17 pupils attending meals, that she was entitled to an assistant, so Miss Woodward commenced her duties on 27th January that year.
 On the teaching staff side, Miss Nixon a qualified supply teacher from Watchfield commenced duties.
 A log entry noted that Miss Hazell had resigned and was working out her notice at Faringdon Infants School, and Miss Nixon would remain until June and she duly left on the 20th.
 The Clerical Assistant, Mrs Gleave, resigned in March 1970 and was replaced a month later by Mrs Povey.
+The Headmistress, B.J.
+Martin, noted in her report for the Manager's meeting that on 12th January 1970 she attended an interview at the Froebel Institute College of Education for a Course for the Advanced Certificate in Primary Education.
+She added that Mrs Fogden took charge of the school.

 The Head and others from Bourton were invited to Longcott to attend the opening of their new school but it was clear that the talk among the Bourton staff must have been one of probable closure soon.
-In March 1970, the Head noted in the log that, "I have heard from the Froebel Institute that I have been offered a place on the London University Diploma in Primary Education course beginning Sept 1970 on condition that I am granted secondment."
+In March 1970, the Head noted in the log that, "I have heard from the Froebel Institute that I have been offered a place on the London University Diploma in Primary

+Education course beginning Sept 1970 on condition that I am granted secondment."
 But the following month the Head wrote in the log that the application for secondment had been refused.